yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_table.md

 Constraints can be deferred using the `DEFERRABLE` clause.
 Currently, only foreign key constraints can be deferred in YugabyteDB.
-A constraint that is not deferrable will be checked after every row within a statement.
+A constraint that is not deferrable will be checked after every row in a statement.
 In the case of deferrable constraints, the checking of the constraint can be postponed until the end of the transaction.

-Constraints marked as `INITIALLY IMMEDIATE` will be checked after every row within a statement.
+Constraints marked as `INITIALLY IMMEDIATE` will be checked after every row in a statement.

 Constraints marked as `INITIALLY DEFERRED` will be checked at the end of the transaction.